Pak cleric leading anti-govt protest gives PM Imran two-day ultimatum to step down

 ALSO READ

-Why didn't ED interrogate Chidambaram while he was in jail, Kapil Sibal says in the Court.

-Man sentenced to 12 years in jail for peddling drugs in J-K's Kathua
+Man sentenced to five years in jail for blasphemy in Pak under new cyber crime law